sampie777/obs-scene-que/README.md

 - `quickAccessButtonCount`: How many Quick Access Buttons dou you want?
 Temporarily decreasing this number won't lose the configuration of the Quick Access Buttons that won't be visible anymore.

 ---

+### Hidden features

+Use the following command line arguments for:

+* `-v`: Enable verbose logging.
+* `--offline`: Start OBS Scene Timer without connecting to OBS.
+* `--clear-update-history`: Clear the update history in order to force display new updates.

 ## Contribution